Robby the Robot: Design and construction

 The robot's groundbreaking design and execution represented a radical advance on the conventional "walking oil-can" depictions of robots in earlier feature films and movie serials.
-The only previous film robot of comparable style and quality was the "Menschmaschine" created for Fritz Lang's Metropolis (1927).
+The only previous film robot of comparable style and quality was the Maschinenmensch created for Fritz Lang's Metropolis (1927).
 However, this did not come cheap: As with every aspect of the production of Forbidden Planet, MGM spared no expense on Robby's design and construction.
 With reported costs ranging from $100,000 and $125,000 (equivalent to at least $US1.1 million today) it was, proportional to total budget, one of the most expensive single film props ever created up to that time, which represented nearly 7% of the film's total budget of US$1.9 million.
 (By way of comparison, Robby cost roughly the same, proportional to total budget, as the massive 27-ton, 12 meter-diameter, rotating centrifuge set built for Kubrick's 2001: A Space Odyssey, which cost US$750,000 against a total budget of around US$11 million).
 But thanks to its imaginative design, intricate detailing, and the very high visual quality of the final product, Robby immediately became the "face" of the film and soon became an enduring popular culture icon.

 Robby was constructed using a range of materials including metal, plastic, rubber, glass, and Plexiglas.
 The plastic parts were a pioneering example of the use of the then-novel technology of vacuum-forming heated plastic over wooden molds.
 These parts were made from an early form of ABS plastic with the brand name "Royalite", a material mainly used at the time for making suitcases.
 The finished Robby stands just over 7.02 ft tall and was fabricated in three detachable sections: the legs and lower torso, the barrel-like chest section (which included the arms), and the highly detailed head piece.